Clinical Microbiology Short Essay Question And Answers

 • They burrow through the mucous membrane of the small intestine

-• It is carried to the liver and then enter pulmonary circulation
+• It is carried to the liver and then enters pulmonary circulation

 • They break through the capillary wall and reach alveoli

-• Pass down to esophagus, stomach and then gets localized in the upper part of the small intestine
+• Pass down to the esophagus, and stomach and then gets localized in the upper part of the small intestine

 • Here another molting occurs and the larvae grow into an adult worm